 - Crusty bread, for serving

 Stacy is a James Beard Award-winning cookbook author and former Executive Editor of SAVEUR magazine.
 In her new book, she draws from her Italian heritage and her love of Italy's traditional abundant antipasti spreads to create over 90 recipes for easy, generous plates and platters meant for grazing and sharing.
-You can learn more about the book HERE.
+You can learn more about the book or order your copy here.

 This recipe has been reprinted from PIATTI by Stacy Adimando with permission by Chronicle Books, 2019.